Annabelle-Metcalfe/south-wales-pottery-club/README.md

 **Hero Text**

 I have used the same format hero text across all the pages bar the gallery page.
 I followed a [tutorial](https://www.youtube.com/watch?v=W87XNjvXiWw&t=178s) to enable the text and hero image to sit in the right area.
+I used an overlay to ensure that the font would be legible and provide enough contrast.

 ![Hero Text](/assets/images/readme-images/hero-text.png)